-1. Choose a plan
+Step 1: Choose a plan

 - Finasteride alone for receding hairlines

 - Minoxidil alone for hair loss at the top of your head

-2. Complete your profile
+Step 2: Complete your profile

-3. A doctor reviews your information
+Step 3: A doctor reviews your information

-If you chose a specific subscription plan on step 1, the doctor will ensure that the medication is indeed what you need, and nothing but what you need.
+If you choose a specific subscription plan during step 1, the doctor will ensure that the medication is indeed what you need and nothing but what you need.
 Then, they will send you a prescription to match these criteria.

-4. Wait for your medication
+Step 4: Wait for your medication